webobook/virtual-tours-web-api/README.md

 &lt;/<span style="color: #2f6f9f;">html</span>&gt;
 </pre></figure>

-### Example of integrating EvoVR Editor using the widget.
+### Example of integrating [Evo Virtual Tour Creator](https://webobook.com/api-virtual-tours) using the widget.

-<p>You can use the widget, which includes an icon and a button below it, to open the EvoVR Editor.<br>
+<p>You can use the widget, which includes an icon and a button below it, to open the [Evo Virtual Tour Creator](https://webobook.com/api-virtual-tours).<br>
 The widget can be customized, display icon and button or just a button.
 You can change the color of the button from the preset ones.<br>
-You can see the widget setup options in the EvoVR Editor settings table.<br>
+You can see the widget setup options in the [Evo Virtual Tour Creator](https://webobook.com/api-virtual-tours) settings table.<br>
 The example below will visualize the widget with all possible attributes.</p>

 <figure class="highlight" style="background: #f8f8f8"><pre style="line-height: 125%"><span></span><span style="color: #BC7A00">&lt;!doctype html&gt;</span>